DadSchoorse/vkBasalt/README.md

 No. Shaders that need multiple techniques do not work, there might still be problems with stencil and blending and depth buffer access isn't ready yet.
 #### You said that "depth buffer access isn't ready yet", what does this mean?
 There is a wip version that you can enable with `depthCapture = on`.
 It will lead to many problems especially on non nvidia hardware.
 Also the selected depth buffer isn't always the one you would want.
+#### Why does vkBasalt's SMAA/FXAA look worse than a game's built-in option?
+Some games use higher quality variants of SMAA/FXAA since they have access to internal data such as motion vectors.
+When a game offers a SMAA or FXAA setting, we recommend using it over vkBasalt's SMAA or FXAA.
 #### Is there a way to change settings for reshade shaders?
 There is some support for it [#46](https://github.com/DadSchoorse/vkBasalt/pull/46).
 One easy way so to simply edit the shader file.